 If children don't meet the above criteria is there a follow-up?
 Additional coaching time?
 In my experience, no. How school's are meant to meet the above criteria given the resources, time, and staffing available to them is a conundrum that hasn't been solved.
 There also seems to be a lack of access to swimming lessons for novice adults.

-Perhaps if we as a society could deliver on this long-held requirement of our National Curriculum then we would take a bit of pressure off the RNLI, which was originally established to aid shipwrecked boats, not swimmers.
+Perhaps if we as a society could deliver on the long-held requirement of our National Curriculum then we would take a bit of pressure off the RNLI, which was originally established to aid shipwrecked boats, not swimmers.